Büsingen am Hochrhein: Postal services

 There is a German post office in Büsingen that also provides Swiss postal services at Swiss inland rates.
-Büsingen has two postal codes, one German, D-78266, formerly D-7701, and one Swiss, CH-8238.
+Büsingen has two postal codes, one German, DE-78266, formerly D-7701, and one Swiss, CH-8238.
 Letters from Büsingen may be franked with a Swiss or a German stamp.
 A standard letter from Büsingen to Switzerland needs either an 85 Rappen Swiss stamp or an 80 euro cent German one.

 Deutsche Post is responsible for delivering of post (letters and almost all parcels) in Büsingen, though some services are provided by Swiss Post.
 Other letter and parcel delivery services that operate in Germany such as Hermes do not deliver to Büsingen as they are not authorized to cross into the Swiss customs area to be able to reach the German exclave.

 Goods sent from outside of the European customs area may pass through two separate customs checks: the first upon entering Germany proper, the second upon entering Büsingen itself.
 This can however be avoided by addressing mail shipped to Büsingen as if it were part of Switzerland, using the Swiss postal code.
 Goods entering Büsingen must comply with Swiss customs rules and are subject to Swiss customs duties and taxes.